Farm business tenancy agreement

 - Money back guarantee

-- If the landlord and tenant exchange notices at the beginning of the tenancy saying that the agreement is and will remain a farm business tenancy
+- the landlord and the tenant have exchanged notices at the beginning of the tenancy saying that the agreement is and will remain a farm business tenancy

-- If the circumstances of occupation suggest that the character of the tenancy is primarily agricultural
+- the circumstances of occupation suggest that the character of the tenancy is primarily agricultural

 Definition of an agricultural business